Tropicana Atlantic City: Tropicana (1996–present)

 In 2008, a West Tower elevator malfunctioned after 21 individuals boarded it.
 The elevator plummeted 14 floors at 750 feet per minute due to unbalanced counterweights.
 It failed to stop at the lobby and landed on the safety buffer in the elevator pit.
 Some passengers were injured; the most severe injury was a dislocated knee requiring reconstructive surgery.
 Some of the passengers filed a lawsuit against Tropicana, Motion Control Elevators, Columbia Sussex, and Otis.
 Otis, the maintenance company for the elevators at the time, took full responsibility and leveled the counterweights and fixed the safety systems in all 4 West Tower elevators.

 The bankruptcy sale of the Tropicana Casino and Resort to a group of creditors led by Carl Icahn was approved by a bankruptcy court on June 12, 2009.
 The acquisition exchanged $200 million of the property's mortgage for equity.
 On August 26, 2009, the New Jersey Casino Control Commission approved Tropicana Entertainment Inc. as the property's new owner.
 The Commission stressed that the new owner is not the same company as the former owner, Tropicana Entertainment LLC.
 The decision enabled the property to operate under the same corporate umbrella as other Tropicana properties in Nevada, Mississippi, Louisiana and Indiana.
 Tropicana Entertainment Inc. was granted a temporary casino license by the Commission on March 3, 2010.
 The sale closed on March 8, 2010.

 By 2010, The Tropicana has fallen into disrepair, Tropicana Entertainment now owned by Icahn Enterprises (Tropicana was later bought by Caesars Entertainment) invested money into the establishment.

-In 2012, the first West Tower Renovation was done.

-In 2014–2015, The North Tower was renovated.

-In 2015, most of the Tropicana has been renovated this year, including a new façade, new painting to the North, Havana, and South Tower, and renovations to the casino floor and over 900 hotel rooms, renovations will further continue after this year.
+The first West Tower Renovation was done in 2012, and the North Tower was renovated in 2014–2015.
+Most of the Tropicana was renovated in 2015, including a new façade, new painting to the North, Havana, and South Tower, and renovations to the casino floor and over 900 hotel rooms.

 In 2018, Gaming and Leisure Properties (GLP) acquired the real estate of the Tropicana and Eldorado Resorts (later Caesars Entertainment) acquired its operating business, under lease from GLP, as part of the two companies' acquisition of Tropicana Entertainment.
 The Chelsea became a part of the Tropicana, further expanding the mega-large resort and adding a skybridge to it.
-The South Tower in Tropicana was renovated this year.
-The Tropicana had become the second most successful hotel and casino in Atlantic City.

-In 2020, Trop-Advantage is no longer a thing, Tropicana is now a part of Caesars Rewards.
+The South Tower in Tropicana was renovated in 2018, when the Tropicana was the second most successful hotel and casino in Atlantic City.
+As of 2020, Trop-Advantage is no longer available and instead, Tropicana is part of Caesars Rewards.
 In 2021, Tropicana stated they had plans to renovate the West Tower.